The following document details the requirements of DNS records used for PSaaS Appliance instances.

 Definitions of Terms Used in the DNS Naming Scheme

-- Root Tenant Authority (RTA): highly-privileged tenant used to do the PSaaS Appliance baseline configuration and for managing the security of other tenants;
+- Configuration: highly-privileged tenant used to do the PSaaS Appliance baseline configuration and for managing the security of other tenants;

 - App: the name of your application;